kubernetes-sigs/cluster-api-provider-azure/docs/development.md

 ### Manual Testing

-#### Setting up the environment

-Your environment must have the Azure credentials as outlined in the [getting started prerequisites section](./getting-started.md#Prerequisites)

 #### Creating a dev cluster

-The steps below are provided in a convenient script in [hack/create-dev-cluster.sh](hack/create-dev-cluster.sh).
+The steps below are provided in a convenient script in [hack/create-dev-cluster.sh](../hack/create-dev-cluster.sh).
 Be sure to set `AZURE_CLIENT_ID`, `AZURE_CLIENT_SECRET`, `AZURE_SUBSCRIPTION_ID`, and `AZURE_TENANT_ID` before running.
 Optionally, you can override the different cluster configuration variables.
 For example, to override the workload cluster name:

 ```bash
 CLUSTER_NAME=<my-capz-cluster-name> ./hack/create-dev-cluster.sh